ruderngespra/logit-js/vscode-plugin/logit/README.md

 ### Logit-Implementation for Visual Studio Code

 [logit-0.0.2.vsix](logit-0.0.2.vsix) contains the whole extension.
+It is possible to install it via the vs code extensions menu option "Install from VSIX...".

-For detailed install instructions see https://vscode-docs.readthedocs.io/en/stable/extensions/install-extension/.
+For further install instructions see https://vscode-docs.readthedocs.io/en/stable/extensions/install-extension/.